Home

 Baseball spikes, like the automobile, went from the one color fits all i;e plain basic black into todays whatever color makes the fashion coordination statement.

-Baseball sets the pace and has the liberty to call its equipment and styles as it deems proper.
+Baseball sets the pace and has the liberty to call its equipment and styles as it deems fit and proper.
 For instance, baseball spikes are referred to as shoes, spikes or cleats.
 Track running shoes are referred to as spikes, while football shoes are referred to as cleats but baseball shoes are spikes or cleats.

 Baseballs free wheeling sets the pace and call it what we choose or how we prefer it is a baseball given ritual.
 The baseball cap even leads the way.
 When a football player goes to the sidelines he will often put on a baseball cap.
 Have you ever seen a baseball player go to the dugout and put on a football helmet?